nicofretti/MAPF/README.md

 </p>

 #### Benchmark success
 In this benchmark the map is a 20x20 matrix with obstacles distributed in the 5% of the map.
 The idea is to increase the number of agents (from 4 to 26 with step 2) and see if the algoritm can solve the problem in less than 5 minutes.
-For each number of agents is used the same map for 25 times, but the start and goal positions randomly distributed.
-Idea taken from this [paper](http://idm-lab.org/bib/abstracts/papers/icaps19a.pdf).
+For each number of agents the same map is used for 25 times, but the start and goal positions are randomly distributed (idea taken from this [paper](http://idm-lab.org/bib/abstracts/papers/icaps19a.pdf).
-To run this benchmark you need to run the following command:
+To run this benchmark you need to launch the following command:

 ```bash
 python run_experiments.py --benchmark success
 ```
-When the benchmark is finished (it can take more the one hour) you can see the plots typing the following command:
+When the benchmark is finished (it can take more then one hour) you can see the plots by typing the following command:
 ```bash
 python plot_benchmark.py --plot success
 ```